Sustainable Chicken Farming

 Gives running information about

 Helps make scientific, accurate and data-driven decisions through data combinations of outcomes and outputs.

 It eliminates the need for more storage space by storing data on the web for easier access.

 Folio3’s Poultry Farm Maintenance Management Software

-Along with the above stated technological advancements is Folio3’s Poultry Farm Maintenance Management Software that leaves behind the typical ways of poultry farming and introduces new and advance ways of enhancing productivity.
+Along with the above stated technological advancements is Folio3’s AgTech, Poultry Farm Maintenance Management Software which leaves behind the typical ways of poultry farming and introduces new and advanced ways of enhancing productivity.

 ‘Be it ensuring the birds have access to sufficient food and water or maintaining the environment such as lighting and temperature to suit the birds’ needs, with our poultry farm maintenance management software both broiler and layer farms can digitize and automate every task with ease.’